Sport. Health. Nutrition. Gym. For style

 Prevention of this dangerous pathology

-Basic rules to be followed
+Basic rules that must be followed

-3. stressful situations.
+3. Stressful situations.
 They should be avoided whenever possible.

 We looked at the main causes of cerebral stroke at a young age.

-You will also be interested in:
+You might also be interested in: